Azure/bicep-registry-modules/.github/pull_request_template.md

 - Modified: the name is now auto-generated, if not passed
 - Modified: by default, the resource deploys an xyz
-- Breaking: the minCPU parameter is of type int and not string -->
+- Breaking: the minCPU parameter is of type int and not string
+- Bugfix: the minCPU parameter was not applied
+-->

 ## Pipeline Reference